maximilianh/multiSub/README.md

 and a parsed tsv table with the accessions and your internal identifiers in mySub/enaAcc.tsv

 The sequence upload is rather slow, every sequence takes a few seconds.
-Split the input files into chunks and run the script in parallel if you have several thousand sequences.
-Contact us if you have trouble with this step.
+Split the input files into chunks and run the script in parallel if you have several thousand sequences Please contact me if this sentence is unclear or if have trouble with the upload.

 If your sequence or sample uploads fail somewhere within a batch and you change the meta data or sequences, note that some of them may have been uploaded already.
 To force a re-upload of everything, use the --prefix option.
-If the error happened on the production server, not in testing mode, it may be best to read the ENA API documentation on how to reset your upload (look at the receipt XML) or contact the ENA helpdesk or us.
+If the error happened on the production server, not in testing mode, it may be best to read the ENA API documentation on how to reset your upload (look at the receipt XML) or contact the ENA helpdesk or me.

 ## Automated GISAID uploads